 Do amateurs really have to cup and develop a profile for every 10 pound batch of beans we buy to get a good roast?

-Then our roasters have consistency issues like thermocouples and placement, variations during the roast of bean temp, environment temp, air-flow, drum speed, roasting temperature, size of roast and roast times.
-All this besides the different types of roasters and consistency in roasting techniques.
-I assume that these all vary somewhat in the way and timing you roast from batch to batch.
+Then our roasters have consistency issues like thermocouples and placement, temperature variations during the roast, environment temp, air-flow, drum speed, and roast batch size variations.
+All this besides the different types of roasters and consistency in roasting techniques and profiles.
+I assume that these all vary somewhat in the way from batch to batch.

-I've come to the conclusion that no batch of beans are the same, following the roasting profile is not exactly the same every time, no roaster the same, no grinder grinds the same, no water the same, no consistency in brewing, grinding and extraction consistency differs, and taste buds are not the same every day.
-Then we do our cupping tests differently than how others might grind and brew.
+I've concluded that no batch of beans is the same, following the roasting profile is not exactly the same every time, no roaster the same, no grinder grinds the same, no water the same, no consistency in brewing, grinding and extraction, and our taste buds are not the same every day.

-After considering all these inconsistencies with beans, roasting and brewing, I'm of the opinion the art and science of roasting have too many variables from one batch to the next for us amateurs to deal with a different profile each time we roast based on cupping results.
+After considering all these inconsistencies with beans, roasting, brewing and taste subjectivity, I'm of the opinion the art and science of roasting have too many variables from one batch to the next for us amateurs to deal with a different profile each time we roast based on own subjective cupping results.

 As an amateur roaster, I started by studying scores of award-winning roasting profiles and found there is a common thread to most of their profiles.
 Dry time (200F - 300F) about 4 minutes, Maillard time to first crack about 4+ minutes, development time is more or less around 3 minutes.
 In reading Scott Reo's material on roasting he states something to the effect that he hasn't seen a profile of an award-winning roast that didn't have the development time between 20% - 25%.

-So just like my washing machine, dryer and dishwasher that have many different cycle options, I always use "normal" when using them.
+So just like my washing machine, dryer and dishwasher that have many different cycle options, I always use the "normal cycle" when using them.
 Same for roasting coffee!
-I basically use the same profile for all my beans (http://www.bobbooks.net/ROR.htm).
+I use the same profile for all my beans (http://www.bobbooks.net/ROR.htm).
 I'm not suggesting that this is the best profile for your roasting, but it sure has been a winner for me.